-The Leela is neither intimate nor charming, so if you’d prefer a more authentic boutique experience you should look elsewhere.
-But it’s a good choice for superb facilities, excellent service, and a superior beach experience on the southern tip of Goa.
+You wouldn't call The Leela intimate, so if you’d prefer a more authentic boutique experience you should look elsewhere.
+It is also quite far from local restaurants.
+But it’s a fantastic choice for superb facilities, excellent service, and a superior beach experience on the southern tip of Goa away from the crowds.

 Luxury - Luxury hotels would have a superb level of service, very comfortable and usually spacious bedrooms, excellent food, great design and character.
 For us, when we visited, these places all had the 'wow factor'.
 A luxury hotel should satisfy the criteria of the most discerning clients.

 Our office is open now